Spring and summer workshops 2018

 Winter into Spring workshops for 2016

-As part of the Foresters’ Forest partnership programme funded by the heritage lottery, The Rewild Project is running a series of FREE workshops to promote learning heritage crafts and edible forest gardening.
-See below for a list of workshops coming up:
+As part of the Foresters’ Forest partnership programme funded by the heritage lottery, The Rewild Project is running a series of FREE workshops.

 Design a Forest Garden and Permaculture Orchard.